 In addition to considering data protection along with the other risks/ implications, the report author will need to decide if a 'privacy impact assessment (PIA)' is also required.
 If the decision(s) recommended in this report will result in the collection and processing of personal data for the first time (i.e. purchase of a new system, a new working arrangement with a third party) a PIA will need to have been completed and signed off by Data Protection Officer before the decision is taken in compliance with the Data Protection Act 2018.

-report author telephone no. email date Jo McCaffery 01253 887312 Joanne.McCaffery@wyre .gov.uk 03/02/2021
+Report author Telephone no. Email Date Ben Ralphs 01253 887309 ben.ralphs@wyre.gov.uk 24/02/2022

 List of background papers:

 name of document date where available for inspection

 None

 List of appendices